rhiaro/questforbrothers/index.md

 Tug tried to explain that she forgave the woman, but she didn't have the words.
 "Name?"
 Was all she managed to ask.
 "Meet her?"

+Later that day, Tug met Illisandra.
+She was bashful, and just a teenager, probably the same age as Tug herself.
+Tug grapped a smallness about her, as if she spent every moment willing herself to disappear.
+And she grapped that Ilisandra did not want to meet Tug.

+They walked together through a less wild part of the jungle, an area that the Islanders from Mia... cultivated and carefully kept in order.
+Tug tried to explain that she held no grudge for what Illisandra had done, but did not seem to be able to get the message across.
+Illisandra didn't speak at all, and just resonated with shame.
+Tug wondered at the apparent gravity of her crime.
+Wondered what punishment had been handed out.
+Perhaps spending time with Tug was her punishment.

+Tug wore the shell on a thread around her neck now.
+With the loose, thin clothes the Islanders had provided for her, the shell hung easily and comfortably.
+There were no scarves to get it tangled up with, no thick coats to press it uncomfortably into her chest.

+Tug wondered when Illisandra would start to feel boredom with their silent strolling.
+For Tug, it was anything but silent.
+There was a world of sensation to grap, always something new from the surrounding jungle.
+And she could try to understand Illisandra, too, of course.
+But she supposed that for the youngster with no grap there must be a lot less to observe.

 HERENOW

 ## Jackann ()